ItsMeNiV/Brainfuck-Java-Interpreter/README.md

 Brainfuck-Java-Interpreter
 ==========================

-A Small Java Interpreter for Brainfuck.
+A Small Brainfuck Interpreter written in Java.